Summer Semester 2023 Internships

-The deadline to complete the necessary materials to earn academic credit for spring internships has been established.
-Students must complete filling out required forms by Wednesday, January 4th and attend a mandatory orientation.
+The deadline to complete the necessary materials to earn academic credit for summer internships has been established.
+Students must complete filling out required forms by Friday, May 26th and attend a mandatory orientation.
 All preliminary materials need to be finalized by orientation.

 University policy requires that internships run commensurate with the school’s academic calendar.
-That means spring semester 2023 internships should start January 9th and run through May 1st.
-Students wishing to earn three hours of academic credit must work 10 to 19 hours per week in an approved internship and students wishing to earn six hours of credit must work at least 20 to 29 hours per week.
+That means summer semester 2023 internships should start May 30th and run through July 25th.
+Students wishing to earn three hours of academic credit must work 20 to 29 hours per week in an approved internship and students wishing to earn six hours of credit must work at least 30 hours per week.

 In order for students to receive three hours of academic credit students must work 150 hours by the end of the semester and 300 hours to receive six hours of academic credit.